Overview of the Ruger PC Charger

 The trigger itself feels very mushy on the reset.
-You can hear an audible click when it resets, but it resets almost to the initial point of where the trigger take up starts.
+You can hear an audible click when it resets, but it resets almost to the initial point where the trigger take-up starts.

 Multiple companies have come out with trigger packs for the Ruger PC Charger.
 But it’s definitely a serviceable trigger that you’ll have fun at the range if you don’t want to dump any more money into this gun.